Search

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may also earn commissions through other affiliate links in this post.

-This Best Tahini Sauce Recipe is quick, easy, and perfect for pairing with proteins, salads, and grain bowls.
+This Tahini Sauce recipe is quick, easy, and perfect for pairing with proteins, salads, and grain bowls.
 It’s creamy, flavorful, and ready in under seven minutes using just five ingredients!

 Finished tahini sauce in a jar with a gold spoon, alongside jars of red pepper tahini sauce, turmeric tahini sauce, and herb tahini sauce, with squash, herbs, peppers, and red onion in the background.

-Tahini sauce is a creamy Middle Eastern condiment made from ground sesame seeds, lemon juice, ice water, garlic, and salt.
-It’s commonly served with falafel, pita, grilled meats, and vegetables, but it’s also a fantastic dressing for salads and grain bowls.
+Tahini sauce is a staple throughout the Middle East and popular in Mediterranean cuisine.
+It is commonly served with falafel, pita, grilled meats like shawarma, and vegetables, but it’s also a fantastic dressing for salads and grain bowls.
+It is also a main ingredient in homemade hummus.

 Ingredients for tahini sauce, including tahini, lemons, garlic, ice cubes, salt, and parsley.